• Skip to Content

 All students will present their honors research in a symposium-like setting at the end of the spring semester.
 The departmental honors designation will appear on a student's transcript and on the printed program at graduation.
 All honors theses will be kept in the BHS Department and in the College library.

-Ruth Kraft Strohschein Professor of Biology Kristen Page
+Ruth Kraft Strohschein Professor of Biology, Kristen Page

-Professor Nadine Rorem
+Professor, Raymond Lewis, Nadine Rorem

-Instructor Coreen Ogilvie
+Instructor/Lab Associate, Coreen Ogilvie

 See the Financial Information section of this catalog for course fees.